The Onboarding Paradox

 02

-The three types of onboarding friction
+The three kinds of friction

 03